Ibestad Municipality: General information

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Ibestad (population: 1,821) was merged with the municipality of Andørja (population: 1,330) and the part of Skånland Municipality located on the island of Rolla (population: 143), creating a new Ibestad Municipality with a total of 3,294 residents.
+On 1 January 1964, Ibestad Municipality (population: 1,821) was merged with Andørja Municipality (population: 1,330) and the part of Skånland Municipality located on the island of Rolla (population: 143), creating a new Ibestad Municipality with a total of 3,294 residents.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Troms county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Troms county.

 Name

 The municipality (originally the parish) is named after the old Ibestad farm (Ívarsstaðir) since the first Ibestad Church was built there.
 The first element is the genitive case of the male name Ívarr.
 The last element is staðir which means "homestead" or "farm".
-Prior to 1918, the name was spelled Ibbestad.
+Historically, the name of the municipality was spelled Ibbestad.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Ibestad.

 Coat of arms

 The coat of arms was granted on 19 December 1986.
 The official blazon is "Azure, a cross formy within and conjoined to an annulet argent" (I blått et sølv hjulkors med utbøyde armer).
 This means the arms have a blue field (background) and the charge is a cross formy inside an annulet (circle).
 The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The design is reminiscent of the Ibestad Church, built around the year 1200.
 It is one of the northernmost stone churches in the world.
 In the 1960s a 13th-century gravestone was found at the church which had the same type of "wheel cross" design.
 This design was eventually chosen for the Ibestad coat of arms.
 These types of crosses were often used as ornaments in wooden stave churches.
 The arms were designed by Steinar Hanssen.